Wednesday 26 March

 Retiring collection.

-The Church will remain open after each concert until 4.00 pm for visitors to look around this historic church.
+The Church will remain open after the concert until 4.00 pm for visitors to look around this historic church.